crystal-ball/componentry/docs/Architecture.md

 ### Computing props

-Every library component can have default props configured using the `<ThemeProvider />`.
+Every library component can have default props configured using the `<ComponentryProvider />`.
 The default configurations are accessed by individual components using context, but these values are **defaults** and will be overriden by component instance props values.
 This computed props value is handled in each component by merging the context values and props values.
 Note